-When you import a Postman collection into mabl, mabl ensures that authorization settings are applied correctly.
-This article explains how auth settings work in Postman and mabl and how authorization settings are imported into mabl.
+When you import a Postman collection into mabl, mabl recreates the Postman authorization settings on the created test(s).
+This article explains how mabl imports auth settings from a Postman collection into a mabl API test.

 How authorization settings are imported into mabl